Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: Model Hamiltonian

-We next project out the conduction band and obtain a low energy effective Hamiltonian to describe the states near valence band edge in moir\'e TMD heterobilayer.
-To the first order, we get the effect Hamiltonian
+We next project out the conduction band and obtain a low energy effective Hamiltonian to describe the states near the valence band edge in moir\'e TMD heterobilayers.
+To the first order, we get the effective Hamiltonian